devkumar-swipe/gitfinder/README.md

 # Git Repository Exposure Scanner

-A Python-based tool to detect exposed `.git` directories and files on a target website.
-This tool helps identify misconfigured web servers that expose sensitive `.git` repositories, which can lead to information leakage.
+A Python tool to scan websites for exposed `.git` directories and files.
+This tool helps identify potential security risks by checking for publicly accessible `.git` files, which can leak sensitive information such as source code, configuration, and branch details.

 ---

 ## Features
-- Scans for exposed `.git` files and directories (e.g., `.git/HEAD`, `.git/config`).
+- **Concurrent Scanning**: Uses multi-threading to speed up the scanning process.
-- Extracts branch names from `.git/HEAD`.
+- **Regex Matching**: Extracts useful information like branch names and Git configurations.
-- Detects exposed Git configurations.
+- **Randomized User-Agent**: Avoids detection by rotating `User-Agent` headers.
+- **Progress Bar**: Displays real-time progress during the scan.
+- **Output Options**: Saves results to a JSON file for further analysis.
-- Simple and easy-to-use command-line interface.
+- **Configurable**: Allows customization of delay, workers, and output file via command-line arguments.

 ---
 ## Author Information
 - **Author**: Ved Kumar
 - **Email**: devkumarmahto204@outlook.com